Lanilen/SubSampler_SNPcaller/README.md

 Additinal script(s):

 1. subsample_fastq_dir.pl: A perl script that will take a directory full of fastq files and batch-subsample them to a certain percentage based on used input.
+2. split_bamfiles_tasks.pl: This script will take a list of BAM files and a genome, and split those bamfiles into N user-defined non-overlapping alignments.
+The idea for this is to create subsets of BAM files that can be independently run through mpileup before doing SNP calling with bcftools.
+Because mpileup doesn't run in parallel, this will do the job.
+The output is a list of samtools tasks that can be sent to your favourite queue manager.